Read This First

 Prompt 2: Categorize philosophy departments by their philosophical focus, and present a list of the best schools in each category.

-The section turns on Eastern and Comparative Philosophy.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Eastern and Comparative Philosophy in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The central claim is this: Categorizing philosophy departments by their philosophical focus allows for a more targeted approach to understanding the strengths of various institutions.
+In plain terms: Categorizing philosophy departments by their philosophical focus allows for a more targeted approach to understanding the strengths of various institutions.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

-The added editorial insight is that a map is an argument about importance.
+A map is an argument about importance.
 What it puts at the center, what it treats as derivative, and what it leaves unstable all shape how Philosophy: Higher Education will be understood.

 Emphasis on rigorous logic, language analysis, and scientific methodology in philosophical inquiries.